Maryland's Hogan will skip GOP convention again as party leaders hedge on funding his campaign

 Asked whether the Republican Party would provide resources to support Hogan's campaign, Lara Trump said, “Well, I will get back to you on all the specifics monetarily, but what I can tell you is that, as the Republican Party co-chair, I think he should never have said something like that.
 I think that’s ridiculous.”

+Ohio Sen. J.D.
+Vance, who was asked Monday about Hogan, said he thought Hogan's post was “a huge mistake,” and that "when he says things that alienate the majority of Republicans in Congress I think it’s reasonable to criticize him, but I still hope he wins.”

+“The nature of Larry Hogan’s candidacy and if he gets to the Senate, which hopefully he will – he’s going to be to the left of the majority of Republicans on almost every issue," Vance said.
+"We’re going to criticize him, but I still want him to win.”

-Hogan is trying to become the first Republican in more than 40 years to win a Senate seat in this deep-blue state, where Democrats outnumber Republicans by a 2-1 ratio statewide, with much of the Democratic support in Baltimore and the suburbs of Washington.
-He is running against Democrat Angela Alsobrooks, the chief executive of Prince George's County next to the nation's capital.
+Hogan is trying to become the first Republican in more than 40 years to win a Senate seat in Maryland, where Democrats outnumber Republicans by a 2-1 ratio statewide, with much of the Democratic support in Baltimore and the suburbs of Washington.
+He is running against Democrat Angela Alsobrooks, the chief executive of Prince George's County near the nation's capital.

-In the past two presidential elections, Hogan said he did not vote for Trump.
-Hogan said he wrote in the name of his father, former U.S. Rep. Larry Hogan Sr., in 2016 and the late President Ronald Reagan in 2020.
-Trump received about 32% of the vote in Maryland in 2020.

-Hogan won his first term as governor in 2014 in an upset victory using public campaign financing against a far better funded opponent, receiving considerable crossover support from Democrats.
-Four years later, he became only the second Republican in the state's history to be re-elected governor.
+Associated Press Writers Lisa Mascaro and Mary Clare Jalonick contributed in Washington.